Harshit-Arya-07/API-Testing-/README.md

-# API Testing Projects with Postman, Rest Assured, Cypress 🌐
+# API Testing Projects with Postman.

 Welcome to the **API Testing Projects** repository!
 This project showcases various API testing projects using Postman, Rest Assured, and Cypress.